The best features side by side

 This feature reduces the time spent on calculating pay for employees who are paid by the hour.
 It also increases transparency about work done and ensures smoother cooperation, especially for remote workers.

-Although DeskTime offers project tracking, it does not support individual task completion, and it is not integrated with payroll systems.
+Although DeskTime offers project tracking, it's not integrated with payroll systems.
 For that reason, where payroll is required, Time Doctor will be the best choice.

 IF YOU NEED: